The Almanac - Oil & Gas 360

-The moon is waning.
-Morning stars are Jupiter, Mars, Mercury and Saturn.
+The moon is new.
+Morning stars are Jupiter, Mars, Mercury, Saturn and Venus.
 Evening stars are Uranus and Venus.

+Those born on this date are under the sign of Aries.
+They include financier Andrew Mellon in 1855; magician/escape artist Harry Houdini in 1874; silent film star Roscoe

+Fatty Arbuckle in 1887; Baseball Hall of Fame member George Sisler in 1893; pioneer Disney film animator Ubbe

 On this date in history: